verticonaut/code-box/README.md

 ## Changelog

+### Version 1.0.1
+* Fixed Constant creation.
+Checks for constants are limited to current scope.

 ### Version 1.0.0
 * Whatever activerecord version you use - or not activerecord at all - simply use the gem version 1.0.0.
 There is no dependency on activerecord anymore.
 You can use activerecord codes as described.
 TravisCI tests show proper working on activerecord 3.x and 4.x.

 ### Version 0.5.1
 * Adding testing methods for codes objects.
 E.g. Code-Object with code 'my_code' get method `#codeObjectInstance.my_code?` defined.